bttai/Notes/020-LemonSqueezy.md

-is is a beginner boot2root in a similar style to ones I personally enjoy like Mr Robot, Lazysysadmin and MERCY.
+This is a beginner boot2root in a similar style to ones I personally enjoy like Mr Robot, Lazysysadmin and MERCY.

 This is a VMware machine.
 DHCP is enabled, add lemonsqueezy to your hosts.
 It’s easypeasy!